-- 4.1 Signals made ashore will be displayed from the flagpole on the roof of the main building. - 4.2 Flag AP displayed ashore means that launching has been postponed.
+- 4.1 Signals made ashore will be displayed from the flagpoles on the second floor balcony of the event centre facing the beach. - 4.2 Flag AP displayed ashore means that launching has been postponed.
 Launching will commence shortly after AP is removed, unless at that time launching is postponed again or racing is abandoned.
 This changes Race Signal AP in the RRS. - 4.3 Boats shall not go afloat until flag D is displayed ashore with one sound signal (launch signal).
 The first warning signal for the next scheduled race will not be made until all boats that launched promptly after the launch signal have had sufficient time to sail directly to the starting area.
-[NP][DP] - 4.4 If one or more class or flight flags are displayed beneath a visual signal the relevant signal applies only to those classes or flights.
-This changes the preamble to Race Signals in the RRS.
+[NP][DP]